ll-0013py/VoiceTranslateFlow/README.md

 The audio and scripts are output to the output folder (If the output folder does not exist, it is automatically generated in the root directory).

+The Japanese script is output in its entirety, while the English audio is separated approximately every 10 minutes.
+The English script is divided and output along with the audio.

 # Preparation
 ## Common to all
 Before use this program, you need to import the libraries described in requirements.txt.